SkyRiver-2000/2048-api/README.md

 ## Requirements
 * Code tested on Windows and Linux system (Windows 10 and Ubuntu 18.04)
 * High version of PyTorch and Torchvision is recommended
-* Python 3 (Anaconda 3.6.3 specifically) with numpy, pandas, tqdm and flask
+* Python 3 (Anaconda 3.6.3 specifically) with numpy, pandas and tqdm

 ## Usage of CNN Agent
 ### In Ubuntu terminal